 Manufacturing a light is not that difficult.
 However, putting together a light that is good and efficient, is harder.
 A grow light should be practically tested and used to determine how well it works.
 In many parts of the world, China for instance, growing cannabis is a big no-no. Some plants (tomatoes) have very similar characteristics to marijuana and could to some extent be used as substitute test plants, but even this is done at a very small scale.

 To conclude this point: find a brand that knows what they are doing, knows how to grow, and knows the product they are selling.
 There's quite a lot to it to make a good light.
 If a brand can't present their product well it's a sign that they don't fully understand it or its use.

 How reliable is the lamp's information and specs?

 It's easy enough to write "1000W Grow Light", "Super High PPFD/PAR" or similar claims online.
 Consumers rarely try or are able to verify this.
-Expensive testing equipment such as Apogee quantum meters are required to accurately measure light intensity (PPFD) which aren't an economically viable option for small scale grows or hobby growers.
+Expensive testing equipment such as Apogee quantum sensors are required to accurately measure light intensity (PPFD in µmol/m2/s) which aren't an economically viable option for small scale grows or hobby growers.

 Our suggestion is to cross reference the specs and information on as many different sites and places as possible.
 Ideally, you'd want to see videos of live recordings and testing, or testing by independent users that are knowledgeable in the field.